davidbolin/rSPDE/README.md

 [![CRAN_Downloads](https://cranlogs.r-pkg.org/badges/grand-total/rSPDE)](https://cranlogs.r-pkg.org/badges/grand-total/rSPDE)
 [![R-CMD-check](https://github.com/davidbolin/rSPDE/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/davidbolin/rSPDE/actions/workflows/R-CMD-check.yaml)

 `rSPDE` is an R package used for computing rational approximations of fractional SPDEs.
-These rational approximations can be used for computatially efficient statistical inference.
+These rational approximations can be used for computationally efficient statistical inference.

 Basic statistical operations such as likelihood evaluations and kriging predictions using the fractional approximations are also implemented.
-The package also contains an interface to [R-INLA][ref4].
+The package also contains interfaces to [R-INLA][ref4] and [inlabru][ref8].

 For illustration purposes, the package contains a simple FEM implementation for models on `R`.
 See the [Getting Started to the rSPDE package][ref2] vignette for an introduction to the package.
 The [Rational approximation with the rSPDE package][ref6] and [Operator-based rational approximation ][ref5] vignettes provide introductions to how to create and fit rSPDE models.
 For an introduction to the R-INLA implementation of the rSPDE models see the [R-INLA implementation of the rational SPDE approach][ref3].
 The [`rSPDE` documentation][ref7] contains descriptions and examples of the functions in the `rSPDE` package.

-# Running the shiny app
+# Shiny app

-You can run the shiny app directly from GitHub by using the following command (you may need to install some of the dependencies):
+The paper [Covariance-based rational approximations of fractional SPDEs for computationally efficient Bayesian inference][ref9] contains a study on the accuracy of the various rational approximations that are implemented in the `rSPDE` package.
+These are summarized in a shiny app that can be run directly from GitHub by using the following command (you may need to install some of the dependencies):

 ```r
 # install.packages("shiny", "shinythemes", "plotly")